ng-delhi/we-use-angular/README.md

 1. Fork the repo
 2. Add your company’s data in `companies.json` file (format below)
+3. Add the same entry at the end of the directory list in the readme.md
-3. Open a Pull Request
+4. Open a Pull Request

 ```json
 {